lautarodragan/challenges.kraken-crypto-payments/README.md

     1. None of them were provided in the challenge.
 Does it matter?
     1. `target_confirmations` affects the result's `lastblock`.
     1. `include_removed` doesn't seem to matter in this case since both files have `remoted: []`.
+    1. Every transaction in both files has `involvesWatchonly` set to `true`, `include_watchonly` was probably enabled, but it doesn't really matter.

 # Random Data